aditee21/Digital-Alarm-Clock/Alarm Clock/Readme.md

 <img width="749" height="1124" alt="image" src="https://github.com/user-attachments/assets/bb670345-556f-4da0-acc8-d2ae582d5f11" />

-KNOWN LIMITATIONS
+## KNOWN LIMITATIONS

  Window size is fixed at 500 × 820 px and cannot be resized On Linux, audio requires at least one of `aplay`, `paplay`, or `ffplay` — most desktop distros include `aplay` via `alsa-utils`   by default
- There is no snooze; the only option when an alarm rings is to dismiss it
+ There is no snooze; the only option when an alarm rings is to dismiss

+## 💡 Future Improvements
+ Snooze feature

+ Custom alarm tones

+ AI-based adaptive alarm suggestions

+ Responsive window resizing
+ ## 📌 Conclusion

+This project combines GUI development + AI-inspired logic to create a practical and user-friendly application.
+It showcases how even simple rule-based systems can simulate intelligent behavior in everyday tools.